Sabrinas Organizing

 Below is a list of items you can get rid of right now:

-Duplicated tools (Affiliate Link) there are not used often.
+Duplicated tools (affiliate) there are not used often.

-Old plastic containers (Affiliate Link) with stains and scratches on them.
+Old plastic containers (affiliate) with stains and scratches on them.

 The dreaded junk drawer!